kurt-krueckeberg/furo/doc/fig.rst

           Caption for image

-          Legend where I will put description.
+          Legend where I will put description (or transcription).

    * -
        .. figure:: bild11.jpg
           :scale: 25 %